-Given the straightforward nature of the business, the Company's Directors are of the opinion that analysis using KPIs is not necessary for an understanding of the development, performance or position of the business.
+Given the nature of the business, the Company's Directors are of the opinion that analysis using KPIs is not necessary for an understanding of the development, performance or position of the business.

-The development, performance and position of the operations of the Group is discussed on page 8 to 14 of the Group's 2023 Annual Report, which does not form part of this report.
+The development, performance and position of the operations of the Group is discussed on pages 8 to 51 of the Group's 2024 Annual Report, which does not form part of this report.